Live'r Than You'll Ever Be: Reception and influence

-Live'r Than You'll Ever Be was favourably reviewed by Greil Marcus in the 7 February 1970 issue of Rolling Stone.
+In a January 1970 review, Ralph J. Gleason of the San Francisco Chronicle declared the album's music "superb" and "so much superior" to Got Live If You Want It!, the Stones' 1966 live album.
+The following month, Greil Marcus reviewed the album favourably in Rolling Stone.
 He praised its sound, erroneously stated that 'the LP is in stereo' and speculated that it may have been recorded from the stage.
 The album also received praise as a more authentic example of the Stones on stage because Get Yer Ya-Ya's Out! was heavily overdubbed in many places.
 Richie Unterberger has noted that the recording is inferior to the sound quality of Ya-Ya's, but displays a spontaneity that the official recording lacks and this helps to explain its long-lasting appeal to fans.
 Reviewing the album in 1970, Wim Wenders called it "the best Rolling Stones record."

 "John Peel reviewed this in Rolling Stone magazine," remarked photographer Ross Halfin, "and said that it was the greatest live album ever, and a great lost live album."

 The album eventually sold enough to qualify for a gold record RIAA certification, with TMOQ sources claiming that it had sold 250,000 copies by November 1970; 150,000 of which were produced by other bootleggers.
 Although the album did not chart on the Billboard 200, the magazine included it in a list of best-selling bootlegs in 1971, noting that hard sales figures were impossible to confirm, but six-figure numbers had been routinely discussed.
 The sleeve's generic design was copied by the Who's 1970 album Live at Leeds.